PurpurMC/PurpurDocs/mkdocs/purpurextras/configuration.md

 ## unlock-all-recipes-on-join
 Unlocks all available recipes on join.
 Players can be exempt from this by denying them `purpurextras.unlockallrecipesonjoin` permission.

+## creeper-squid

+Squids will act as Creepers - they will explode if within `agro-distance` after a fuse of `fuse-ticks` ticks, as well as moving towards you at a velocity of `velocity`.
+Explosion power / radius is also configurable through `explosion-radius`.

+### enabled

+Enables the feature.

+### fuse-ticks

+The amount of time it takes for the "fuse" to last.

+### agro-distance

+The detection range (in blocks).

+### explosion-radius

+The radius of the explosion.

+### velocity

+The speed at which it moves towards the player.

 ## protect-blocks-with-loot
 Makes it so blocks with loot tables are protected from being destroyed.
 By default, they can be destroyed while holding sneak, but it's configurable.
 Can be bypassed with `purpurextras.lootblockprotectionbypass` permission.
 Message displayed can be configured.
 [Message type](#message-types) can be configured.